Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @param referenceTimestamp The reference timestamp
  * @return The sum of stake weights for each stake type, empty if the operatorSet has not been updated for the given reference timestamp
  * @dev The stake weights are defined in the AVS's `OperatorTableCalculator` and transported by the multichain protocol.
 An example
- *      of this can be [slashable_stake, delegated_stake, strategy_i_stake, ...], where each stake type is an index in the array
+ *      of this can be [slashable_stake, delegated_stake, strategy_i_stake, ...], where each stake type is an element in the array
  * @dev For ECDSA, this function *reverts* if the reference timestamp is not set or the number of operators is 0
  * @dev For BN254, this function returns empty array if the reference timestamp is not set or the number of operators is 0 */